 The Lowdown: This Denver-based studio is currently offering live classes Monday through Saturday.
 The classes include those designed for juniors, teens and adults.
 Designed for dancers of all skill levels, they offer a variety of classes to help you groove through your quarantine – no dance partner necessary.

-Where to Watch: Zoom meeting or Facebook live
+Where to Watch: Here

-The Lowdown: Fly Kickbox is offering free classes throughout the week.
+The Lowdown: Fly Kickbox is offering online classes throughout the week.
 The classes are live and engaging — and the fact that they’re free right now means they provide the perfect opportunity to test out kickboxing if you haven’t tried it before.
 In addition to hosting Zoom meetings where classes are led by instructors, Fly Kickbox instructors are also going live on Facebook throughout the week, making their classes even easier to access.

 Pearl Street Fitness